It’s 2021 and content is still king.

 Remember that many people are engaging in manual outreach.

-And like you, they will also use tools like Lemlist or Personilli to scale the process.
+And like you, they will also use tools like Lemlist to scale the process.

 So if you rely on personalization templates like a picture of you holding a laptop looking at someone’s blog post, you can bet others are doing the same.